ga-curriculum/responsive-design-v2/best-practices/README.md

 ## Test your website on different devices

-It is important to test our responsive website on different devices to ensure that it looks and functions as expected.
-We can use a variety of tools to test our website on different devices, such as:
+Testing our responsive website on different devices is important to ensure that it looks and functions as expected.
+Testing on the same devices your users will use to access your app is ideal but often impractical.
+Therefore, tools such as the [Device Toolbar in Chrome](https://developer.chrome.com/docs/devtools/device-mode/#viewport) can help accomplish this.

-  - Browser emulators and simulators: Browser emulators and simulators allow us to test our website on different devices without actually having to own those devices.
-Popular browser emulators and simulators include BrowserStack, LambdaTest, and Sauce Labs.

-And, of course:

-  - Real devices: The best way to test our responsive website is to use real devices.
-We can borrow devices from friends and family, or we can use a device testing service.

 When testing a responsive website, pay attention to the following:

-  - **Layout**: Does the layout of our website look good on all devices?
+  - **Layout:** Does the layout of our website match our intent?
-  - **Content**: Is all of the content on our website visible and accessible on all devices?
+  - **Content:** Is all of the content on our website visible and accessible?
-  - **Navigation**: Is it easy to navigate our website on all devices?
+  - **Navigation:** Is it easy to navigate our website?
-  - **Forms**: Do our website's forms work properly on all devices?
+  - **Forms:** Do our website's forms work properly?
-  - **Interactivity**: Do our website's interactive elements work properly on all devices?
+  - **Interactivity:** Do our website's interactive elements function as intended?

 ## Progressive enhancement

 Progressive enhancement is a way to design websites that work for everyone, regardless of their device or browser.
 It starts with creating a basic version of the website with all the essential content and features.
-Then, you can add on more features and enhancements for users with more powerful devices and browsers.
+Then, you can add more features and enhancements for users with more powerful devices and browsers.

-To implement progressive enhancement, start by creating a simple HTML document with the core content and features of your website.
-Then, use CSS to style the content and layout.
-Finally, use JavaScript to add additional features and enhancements, such as interactivity and animations.